 Q.1.
 Why did the children wake up early in the morning?

 Ans.
-The children woke up early in the morning because their parents would be taking them Sivasagar and Kaziranga.
+The children woke up early in the morning because their parents were taking them to Sivasagar and Kaziranga for holiday.

 Q.2.
 Why is Assam Unique?

 Ans.
-Assam is unique because she has tea gardens, ancient temples, national parks, historical monuments and many more things.
+Assam is unique land with tea gardens, ancient temples, national parks, historical monuments etc.

 Q.3.
 What is a National Park?